algolia/shipjs/README.md

 ### What can go wrong?

-- Different environment across members.
+- Environments are different across your team members.
-- Potential mistake by figuring out the next version manually.
+- Manually figuring out the next version may lead to a potential mistake.
-- The whole process happening on your local machine.
+- The whole process happens on your local machine.
   - You're releasing alone.
-  - It occupies your time.
+  - You cannot do other tasks until it's done.

 ## How❓

 In Ship.js, the release process consists of three parts.

-### 1. Preparation
+### Part 1.
+Preparation (`shipjs prepare`)

 ![Preview](preview.gif)